Azure/azure-sdk-for-python/azure-core/README.md

 - Configuration.redirect  # RedirectPolicu
 - Configuration.logging  # NetworkTraceLoggingPolicy
 - Configuration.user_agent  # UserAgentPolicy
-- Configuration.connection  # The is a TransportConfiguration, used to provide common transport parameters.
+- Configuration.connection  # The is a ConnectionConfiguration, used to provide common transport parameters.
 - Configuration.proxy  # While this is a ProxyPolicy object, current implementation is transport configuration.
 ```